Chapter 34:

 Honey leaned against him and hugged his arm.

 They still did drills, of course.
 Barriers that didn’t shove classmates into walls.
 Glamours that didn’t sparkle like emergency flares.
 Practice bows.
 Practice voices.
 Practice ‘I’m a normal human child buying bread, please don’t perceive me as a cryptid.’
-But in between, whenever the room got too tense, Mutsuki filled the gaps with stories.
-Not the polished idol stories.
-The real ones.

-They had the person.
-The one who trusted them enough to show his real face, explain the weight of it, and then still turn around and teach them how to be safe in a world that likes to misunderstand.
-That felt more important than watching celebrities from a distance.
+Nobody complained about the interschool meet anymore.
+They had the real Mutsuki-sensei.
+Someone more than the ‘’pretty teacher’’ behind a filter.
+He trusted them enough to show his real face, explain the weight of it, and then still turn around and teach them how to be safe in a world that likes to misunderstand.

 Mon whispered to Gon on the way out, loud enough for everyone to hear anyway, ‘So… Sensei is actually the celebrity, right?’